Ling Yen Mountain Temple: Plans for expansion

 In 2010 new expansion plans where submitted to the City of Richmond the revised plan was 76% larger than the plan in 2005.
 Richmond residents opposed the plans and submitted to the City Binders in support of their opposition which included exhibits and a brief to explain their opposition, the primary reason was the residents felt the 99,000 sq ft, 145 ' tall main temple and 98' tall twin monks dormitories where just too big for the single family neighborhood.
 A group was formed by the neighbors called C.A.L.E.
 Committee Against Lingyen Expansion their purpose was to organize an opposition to the plan and convince the City of Richmond to deny the application.
 C.A.L.E. also requested meetings with the temple directors to ask for a meeting to work out a compromise for a smaller expansion that would be in harmony with the neighborhood.

 As of December 2010 the expansion plans have been withdrawn so that the City of Richmond can review the No. 5 Road back lands policy and better understand the needs of the community and the tolerances of the neighborhood.
 The review is slated to be completed in spring 2012 after consultation with all stakeholders.

 In 2014, a new expansion proposal was presented to the City of Richmond.
 The proposal was referred back to staff, so that the City Planners and Council could further consider the proposed building height, agricultural compensation, traffic impacts, and clarifications to the proposed dormitory use.
 The owners of the temple then hired a new architect, DA Architects + Planners, to revise the proposal.

 The most recent iteration of the expansion plans were presented to the City of Richmond in 2016, and were given second and third readings by Richmond City Council at a Public Hearing on June 20, 2016.
 The approved proposal includes a significantly smaller Main Buddha Hall, at a maximum height of 25.9 metres (85 feet).
 This represents a decrease of 53% from the first proposed expansion.
 The expected size of the monastery has also been reduced, from an expected 147 resident nuns to 60.

 The new temple buildings will be the tallest religious buildings in the area, and are expected to be built to LEED Gold standards.

 It is already getting expanded now.
-For more, please check the temples website.